On $\gamma_5$ schemes and the interplay of SMEFT operators in the Higgs-gluon coupling: Scheme-dependent finite mixing at one-loop order

-The results in Eqs.~(\ref{eq:diag_tg}, \ref{eq:diag_ghtt}, \ref{eq:diag_mt}) deserve some discussions.
-Equation~(\ref{eq:diag_tg}) shows that the chromomagnetic and four-top operators are closely linked and contribute at the same order in the EFT expansion, even though the latter operators come with an explicit loop diagram.
-This can be understood from the fact that, under the assumption that the UV-complete theory is renormalisable and that the SM fields are weakly coupled to the unknown fields, there are operators which cannot be generated at tree-level.
+The results in Eqs.~(\ref{eq:diag_tg}, \ref{eq:diag_ghtt}, \ref{eq:diag_mt}) deserve some discussion.
+Equation~(\ref{eq:diag_tg}) shows that the chromomagnetic and four-top operators are closely linked, even though the latter operators come with an explicit loop diagram.
+A possible interpretation of this fact is that, under the assumption that the UV-complete theory is renormalisable and that the SM fields are weakly coupled to the unknown fields,\footnote{In presence of strongly coupled and/or non-renormalisable UV completions, operators as $\mathcal{O}_{\phi B} \equiv \left( \phi^\dagger \phi \right) B^{\mu \nu}B_{\mu \nu}$, which are expected to be generated at loop level in weakly coupled theories, can be generated at tree-level \cite{Jenkins:2013fya}.} there are operators which cannot be generated at tree-level.
 This means that their Wilson coefficients are expected to contain a loop suppression factor $1/(4\pi)^2$~\cite{Arzt:1994gp,Buchalla:2022vjp}.
-The power counting can be formalised conveniently via the chiral dimension $d_\chi$, supplementing the canonical dimension counting in $1/\Lambda$.
-As a result, the tree-level diagram associated with the (loop-generated) operator $\mathcal{O}_{\phi G}$ enters the $gg\to h$ amplitude at the same power as the (tree-generated) operator $\mathcal{O}_{t\phi }$ inserted into a SM loop diagram, which is $1/(4\pi)^2\,1/\Lambda^2$.
-Similarly, $\mathcal{O}_{t G}$ inserted into the SM one-loop diagram for $gg\to h$ (see Fig.~\ref{fig:cm_1loop}) and the two-loop diagram stemming from the insertion of the four-top operators into the $gg\to h$ matrix element (Fig.~\ref{fig:4t_2loop_gtt}) are of the same power, which is $1/(4\pi)^4\,1/\Lambda^2$.
+The power counting can be formalised conveniently via the chiral dimension $d_{\chi}$, supplementing the canonical dimension counting in $1/\Lambda$.
+We should mention that the chiral counting is highly non-trivial and cannot be made without some assumptions on the UV completion or kinematic regime, see Ref.~\cite{Brivio:2017vri} for an in-depth discussion.
+However, accepting the above-mentioned minimal assumptions, the tree-level diagram associated with the (loop-generated) operator $\mathcal{O}_{\phi G}$ enters the $gg\to h$ amplitude at the same power as the (tree-generated) operator $\mathcal{O}_{t\phi }$ inserted into a SM-like loop diagram, which is $1/(4\pi)^2\,1/\Lambda^2$.
+Similarly, $\mathcal{O}_{t G}$ inserted into a one-loop diagram for $gg\to h$ (see Fig.~\ref{fig:cm_1loop}) and the two-loop diagram stemming from the insertion of the four-top operators into the $gg\to h$ matrix element (Fig.~\ref{fig:4t_2loop_gtt}) are of the same power, which is $1/(4\pi)^4\,1/\Lambda^2$.
 In the former case a loop-generated operator is inserted into a one-loop diagram, while in the latter case a tree-generated operator is contained in an explicit two-loop diagram.
 Therefore, in Eq.~\eqref{eq:Lag2ts}, $\coeff{tG}{}$ contains a loop suppression factor $1/(4\pi)^2$ relative to $\coeff{t\phi}{}$, the same holds for $\coeff{\phi G}{}$.
-Equation~\eqref{eq:diag_ghtt} shows that $g_{h\bar{t}t}$ and the four-top operators are also linked, however this relation comes with a relative suppression factor $1/\Lambda^2 \times 1/(4\pi)^2 $.
+Equation~\eqref{eq:diag_ghtt} shows that $g_{h\bar{t}t}$ ($\coeff{t \phi}{}$) and the four-top operators are also linked, however this relation comes with a relative suppression factor $1/\Lambda^2 \times 1/(4\pi)^2 $ ($1/(4\pi)^2 $).
+We remark that the connection between $g_{h \bar{t}t}$ and $\coeff{t \phi}{}$ is given by Eq.~\eqref{eq:ghttmtBF}.